 Most teams running LLMs in production are paying for a 70B model to answer "What is the capital of France?"
 Running every query through your largest model is the easiest architecture and the most expensive one.
 A 70B model on H100 costs $2.40/hr on-demand - sending every request there when 60% of them could be answered by a 7B model at $0.51/hr is burning money.
 The fix is a routing layer that classifies each query and sends it to the cheapest model that can handle it.
 This post covers how to build that router: classifier design, NGINX proxy setup, GPU tier selection, and the monitoring you need to catch quality drift before users notice.
 For background on why inference costs compound quickly at scale, see the reasoning model inference cost guide and the GPU cost optimization playbook.
+If you need auth, multi-provider failover, and per-team budget tracking on top of your routing layer, see the LiteLLM and AI gateway deployment guide - the gateway sits above the router to handle what NGINX cannot.

 Why You Need an LLM Inference Router in 2026